 Frozen shoulder, or adhesive capsulitis, is a very painful condition that results in the loss of motion in the shoulder.
 A frozen shoulder can develop slowly after a motorcycle accident or car accident as the joint becomes inflamed, stiff and sometimes immobile when the connective tissue surrounding the joint thickens and tightens.
 Frozen shoulder can also develop after a shoulder has been immobilized for a period of time due to rotator cuff surgery.
 Your physician or surgeon will more likely than not want you to start moving your shoulder soon after injury or surgery prevent frozen shoulder.

 Accident Related Cuff Tears?
-Our Hamilton Personal Injury Lawyers can help
+Our Hamilton Rotator Cuff Injuries Lawyer can help

 Because rotator cuff tears are often caused by repetitive use, overuse or by high impact activity, insurance companies routinely deny or delay these types of claims when they result from an accident.
 Insurance companies and orthopedic surgeons paid for medical reports by insurance companies will also often argue that rotator cuff injuries are injuries that happen due to continuous repetitive movement rather than an injury caused in a crash or fall.